Effective date: July 1, 2017

 Faculty on academic-year contracts and part-time faculty may engage in consulting activities during the hours and periods they are not under contract to the university.
 Any use of university facilities, equipment, or personnel must conform to Section10.

 The university encourages faculty members to take annual leave for rest and recuperation.
 However, compensated consulting activities conducted during annual leave periods should conform to the policies in this section.

 Any department and/or college may adopt standards for faculty review that consider favorably the consulting activities of a faculty member.
 Consulting activities may be included in dossiers submitted for annual review, retention, tenure, and promotion if authorized by the department and/or college annual, retention, tenure, and promotion standards and such activities were conducted in accordance with the requirements of this policy.
 Typically, consulting activities are included as service under standards.

 a.
 Faculty may not make substantial or regular use of university resources for their private business purposes.
 For purposes of this policy, substantial use of university resources means that the consultant makes use of university facilities, personnel, space, or equipment on other than an irregular or occasional basis.

 b.
 Occasional use of university facilities and equipment for consulting work may be allowed only if such use does not interfere with classes or other university activities and the university is fully compensated for the full costs of such use.
 Written approval of the department head and the dean is required.
-Except in cases of occasional, de minimus use, a faculty member who uses university resources in consulting work must enter into a written "use agreement" with the university that must be approved by Legal Counsel prior to the use.
+Except in cases of occasional, de minimis use, a faculty member who uses university resources in consulting work must enter into a written "use agreement" with the university that must be approved by Legal Counsel prior to the use.
 De minimis use would be use of a university resource where the use is minimal, the resource has little value, and the use occurs infrequently (e.g., occasional phone calls, use of a pen, sitting at a desk, etc.).
 The use agreement will set forth the terms, conditions, and compensation for the use of any university resources, prior to use.